tauplatform/rhomobile-docs/docs/en/7.5/guide/device_information_and_abilities.md

     :::ruby
     extensions: ["barcode"]

-The `barcode` extension is also included automatically if you specify the following in your `build.yml`
-    :::ruby
-    app_type: "rhoelements"

 Then you can use the [Barcode API](../api/barcode) `enumerate` method to get a list of barcode scanners on the device

 Ruby syntax: